-After I wrote, My Life as a Potter, and had the first copy in my hands I thought to myself “Whew, thank goodness that job is finished” Now here we are a few years later and I can hardly believe it, but, I am writing another book.
+Wowza, we have sold over 3000 copies of, My Life as a Potter, and the third edition is underway.
+Many of you have inquired about the possibility of another book and I am pleased to report that my next book, Developing Unique Glazes: Low Firing, Reduction, and Oxidation Explorations. is underway.
+After I wrote, My Life as a Potter and had the first copy in my hands I thought to myself “Whew, thank goodness that job is finished” Now here we are a few years later and I can hardly believe it, but, I am writing another book.
 Now as you can imagine, writing a book is a humongous job so why would I choose to devote a few more years to another one?
-Well…potters are always asking me about my glazes wondering how I developed so many diverse and unusual finishes over the years.
+Well…potters are always asking me about my glazes, wondering how I developed so many diverse and unusual finishes over the years.
 Through my chats with them I have come to realize how enormously helpful it would be if I shared with the potters, not only the end results, but how I, step by step, got there.
-I hope that both my books will inspire and be the spark for many creative, decorative finishes from our up and coming potters.
 This next book is going to be full of different ideas and approaches to glazing, the kind of book that would have been game changing for me when I was starting out.
+Books to inspire and spark many creative, unique finishes from our up and coming potters.

 Enjoy a great read and give back at the same time – all royalties from Mary Fox’s “My Life as a Potter” are being donated to the Mary Fox Legacy Project, supporting the young potters of tomorrow.